OBF/obf-docs/OBF Bylaws.md

     b.
 The names of Board Member candidates shall be presented to the general membership prior to holding the election, with at least the same advance notification period as pertains to public Board meetings (see Article II, Item 4).
 2. Elections of officers and Directors shall be held at a public Board of Directors meeting.
 Elections to the three Officer positions by the membership may also be held during a time of no more than the four weeks leading up to a public Board of Directors meeting.
 Nominations made at least 60 (sixty) days prior to a public meeting are eligible for inclusion on the election ballot at that meeting.
 This requirement may be waived by the majority of the Board of Directors.
 3. Voting.
     a.
 Voting for the Board of Directors shall be by electronic or paper ballot.
-The President or Secretary shall prepare the ballot of candidates to be used for the purpose of voting.
+The President or Vice President shall prepare the ballot of candidates to be used for the purpose of voting.
     b.
 Voting shall be by Approval Vote.
 All nominees will be on the ballot, and each Director or member may cast as many votes as nominees, but at most one vote for each nominee.
 A nominee must receive a majority of votes (or 'Yes' votes) to win a seat.
 If there are more than one nominees for an office, or more nominees than seats to fill, the nominee or nominees with the highest number of votes (or 'Yes' votes) win the seats to be filled.
     c.
 Only the three Officers (see Article II, Items 2 and 8) may be elected by the general membership.
 The Board Members at Large shall be elected by the Board of Directors.
     d.
 Ties in elections shall be broken by the President.
     e.
 Ballots submitted to the general membership shall be secret.
 Board of Director votes for Directors shall be secret.
-4. If a current Board Member at Large is nominated and elected officer, her previous Board seat becomes vacant and therefore available for election, unless the Board also decides to reduce the size of the Board.
+4. If a current Board Member at Large is nominated and elected officer, their previous Board seat becomes vacant and therefore available for election, unless the Board also decides to reduce the size of the Board.
 5. Members of the Board of Directors are eligible to vote in their role as part of the general membership in elections submitted to the general membership.
 In such elections, each director has as many votes as any other member.
 6. Qualifications
     a.
 Nominees or appointees for Director positions (Board Members at Large) must be voting members of the OBF in good standing.